-You will now make a very short YouTube video.
-The purpose of this exercise is to help you get acquainted with some of the ScreenFlow features.
-(You may want to go to ScreenFlow > products > ScreenFlow > Free Trial to get a free trial for making your first video.)
+The purpose of this first exercise is to help you get acquainted with some of the ScreenFlow features.

-Then open you Keynote presentation software and the Title and 8 pictures file.
+1. Then open Keynote and the Title and 8 Pictures file.

 It is now time to edit your little video with ScreenFlow.
 Look at the timeline.
 It is one long rectangle representing everything that was just recorded.
-Hopefully there will be much more video than you need.
+There will be much more video than you need.

-Play the video again to make sure that is what you want to keep.
+7. Play your ScreenFlow video again to make sure that is what you want to keep.

 You will now work with the aspect ratio.